Plunking For Steelhead: Includes 2 Most Effective Plunking Rigs

 • Tie your leader to one of the eyes on the swivel.
 I personally recommend leader material made of monofilament and in the range of 12- and 15-pound test.

-• Tie a long dropper line to the remaining eye on the swivel (about 8 to 20 inch)
+• Tie a long dropper line to the remaining eye on the swivel (about 8 to 20 inches).

-• After tying hooking, slide down your spin and GLO choice and a bead matching the color of the lure.
+• After tying on the hook, slide your down Spin-N-GLO and a bead matching the color of the lure.

 • Some anglers always like to attach a bell on the rod, so that when a steelhead bites, it alerts them.